Govindrm7/Form-Validation-Site/README.md

 # Form-Validation-Site

-This project focuses on implementing various form validations, dynamic field changes, and displaying the submitted form data in an HTML table.
+This project focuses on implementing various form validations using basics of JavaScript , dynamic field changes, and displaying the submitted form data in an HTML table.

 ## Form Validations